QuickBooks Blog

 Ensuring each goal follows the SMART criteria will make them clearer and more objective, helping you focus and motivate you to achieve each goal.

-For example, if your goal is to increase your e-commerce sales by 15% in the next six months as part of your goal to improve profitability, you have a SMART goal.
 This goal is specific and measurable, as it defines exactly what you want to achieve with a percentage increase.
 It can be achievable depending on your sales trends.
 It's relevant because it aligns with improving profitability, and you aim to achieve it in six months, making it time-based.

-4. Prioritize and assign responsibilities
+4. Prioritize and assign business goals

 Not all goals carry the same level of importance.
 You should prioritize your goals based on their potential impact on your business and the resources needed to achieve them.
 Organize your goals in order of priority so you can focus on the most impactful goals first.